 All telesupervision utilized by YSD occurs over a secure network.
-Supervision sessions using this technology are never recorded.
-A webcam and Jabber software may be set up at the trainee's computer.
-Trainees are provided with instructions regarding the use of the webcam equipment at the outset of the training year.
-In addition, a Jabber account is established for each trainee and they are instructed on how to use this software.
+Supervision sessions using this technology are never recorded unless explicitly consented to.
+A remote videoconference platform (e.g., Zoom) will be utilized.
+Each trainee will be set up with a Zoom account, and Zoom training will be provided during orientation.
 Technical difficulties that cannot be resolved on site are directed to the Network Operations Center at (561)355-HELP or by submitting an online request for IT support.